UPDATED: Jan 2020

 Tips for Taghazout and Surfing:

 - There’s no ATM!
-You’ll need to grab enough cash to last or, if worse comes to worse, grab a taxi to take you to the next town which has an ATM.
+You’ll need to grab enough cash to last or, if worse comes to worst, grab a taxi to take you to the next town which has an ATM.
 (Round trip taxi cost is around 70MAD)

 - You need a wetsuit!
 If you have one and plan on surfing in Morocco, it might be worth bringing since sometimes rentals can be a bit worn or not as fitting.

 - If you’re staying in town, learned what you needed, and are ready to get out there and surf, there are tons of places to just rent a board and wetsuit.
 Surf Berbere can hook you up with that or anything along the same road like Twareg Shop.
 Surfboard and wetsuit rentals can range from 70-100MAD per day (no time limit) depending on how good your negotiating skills are and if you’re renting from the same place long term.
+There are also other beaches in Morocco with great surf to try out your skills.

 - If you’re staying in Taghazout and you’ve only just learned to surf, it’s best if you surf at Panorama Beach (walking distance from town and cleaner).
 If you’re a bit more skilled, you can go right in town.